Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 You can view read replicas using the Neon Console or Neon API.

 To view read replicas for a branch, select Branches in the Neon Console, and select a branch.
-Under the Computes heading, the Type field identifies your read replicas.
-Read replicas have a R/O value instead of R/W.
+Read replicas are listed on the Computes tab.

 View read replicas